Latest Insight

 Why Implement Direct-to-Consumer Shipping?

 While most auto parts purchases still happen on-premises, there’s no question that ecommerce sales are taking a greater market share every year.
 Departments that stick to in-person sales will find themselves facing a rapidly dwindling customer base with no easy way to make up the lost revenue.
 Direct-to-consumer shipping offers a few key benefits to parts departments in 2021 and beyond.
+If you’re only selling parts in-person, you’ve already limited your potential customers to those who live near your dealership.
+With more money being spent on parts through ecommerce channels every year, it’s easy to see why this isn’t a sustainable strategy.
+Once you implement direct-to-consumer shipping, your sales won’t be limited by the size of your storefront or the population in your area.
+You’ll be able to sell parts to customers around the US and take your department to the next level.

 The Challenges of Parts Ecommerce